-A Jade Plant (Crassula ovata) can be a joy for years and years in your home, but after a while it will need repotting to allow the plant to continue to grow roots to support the ever larger branches and leaves.
-If left untended, a large Jade Plant is likely to tip over from becoming top heavy.
-To repot large Jade Plants be sure to have all of your supplies ready in early spring as the Jade Plant starts to show new growth.
+Crassula ovata, commonly known as Jade Plant, can be a joy for years and years in your home, but after a while, it will need repotting to allow the plant to continue to grow roots to support the ever-larger branches and leaves.
+A large Jade Plant will likely tip over from becoming top-heavy if left untended.
+To repot a large Jade Plant, be sure to have your supplies ready in early spring as the Jade Plant starts to show new growth.

 Step 1: Spread out a layer of newspaper on the floor to catch dropped soil.
-If you can’t move your Jade Plant to an open area in your home, then move items around your plant out of the way so you have plenty of room to work around the plant.
+If you can not move your Jade Plant to an open area in your home, move items around your plant out of the way to have plenty of room to work around the plant.

 Step 2: Place a large pot over the center of the newspaper.
 The new pot should be only 2 to 3 inches (5 to 7.5 cm) larger in diameter than the existing pot.

-Step 4: Pour in succulent soil over the gravel and brick, if using one, to fill the bottom third of the pot.
-Carefully hold the base of the Jade Plant and lift it out of the pot it is in and place it in the center of the new larger pot.
+Step 4: Pour in well-drained soil over the gravel or brick, if using one, to fill the bottom third of the pot.
+Then, carefully hold the Jade Plant base, lift it out of the pot it is in, and place it in the center of the new larger pot.

-Step 5: Make sure the top surface of the Jade Plant's root ball is just slightly below the rim of the new pot.
+Step 5: Make sure the Jade Plant's root ball's top surface is just slightly below the rim of the new pot.
 Lift the plant, if needed, to add or remove soil.
-With the Jade Plant positioned in the pot, fill in the surrounding areas with fresh soil until the pot is filled.
+With the Jade Plant positioned in the pot, fill the surrounding areas with fresh soil until the pot is filled.

-Step 6: Position the new pot in a sunny area and water the Jade Plant as you normally would for its weekly watering.
-The Jade Plant should not need to be repotted again for a number of years.
+Step 6: Position the new pot in a sunny area and water the Jade Plant as you usually would for its weekly watering.
+The Jade Plant should not need to be repotted again for several years.

 - Back to genus Crassula